 Figures

-Figure 1 – Relationship between density of beech (a, c) seedlings and (b, d) saplings and canopy openness in woodlands in the New Forest showing signs of die-off.
-Plots a & b use data from across the New Forest, while plots c & d use data from Denny Wood.
+Figure 1 – Relationship between density of beech (a, c) seedlings and (b, d) saplings and canopy openness in woodlands in the New Forest showing signs of dieback.
+Plots a & b use data collected from across the New Forest (12 sites), while plots c & d use data from Denny Wood.
 Solid lines represent predictions from coefficients with P ≤ 0.05.

 Figure 2 – Relationship between subplot stem density and total subplot basal area.
 Points represent individual plots in 1964 (red circles), 1996 (green triangles) and 2014 (blue squares).
-The solid line represents the prediction from a mixed model of this relationship with the grey band representing the coefficient confidence intervals.
+The solid line represents the prediction from a mixed model of this relationship with the grey band representing the coefficient 95% confidence intervals.
 Note that that both x and y axes are log transformed.

-Figure 3 – Relationship between annual probability of beech tree death and (a) growth rate per year, (b) diameter at breast height, (c) distance to nearest dead tree and (d) sand content of soil.
+Figure 3 – Relationship between annual probability of beech tree death and (a) growth rate per year, (b) diameter at breast height (dbh), (c) distance to nearest dead tree and (d) sand content of soil.
 Lines represent predictions generated from model-averaged parameter estimates.
-Both growth rate per year and diameter at breast height were significant (p < 0.05) predictors of tree death.
+Both growth rate per year and dbh were significant (p < 0.05) predictors of tree death.
 To produce predictions all variables were held at their mean apart from the variable of interest.

+*do not have more than three significant figures in your numbers on the y axis

 Figure 4 – The effect of feedbacks in mature tree death and juvenile mortality on predicted basal area from 1964 to 2014.
-Lines represent mean basal area at each model time step, with solid lines representing a model with no feedbacks and the dashed line with a spatial feedback in probability of death.
-Circes represent field observations from 1964 – 2014 to allow comparison between model results and real data.
-Each panel represents a different annual chance of juvenile mortality.
+Lines represent mean basal area (BA) at each modelled time step, with solid lines representing a model with no feedbacks and the dashed line representing a model with a spatial feedback in probability of death.
+Circes represent field observations from 1964 – 2014 to allow comparison between model results and actual data.
+Each graph represents a different annual chance of juvenile mortality, which is indicated numerically at the top of the graph.

+I think you need to make these graphs a bit bigger.
+Maybe four rows with three figures in each.
+Also I think the Y axis scale needs to be the same in each case, this is a bit confusing otherwise.

-Figure 5 – The effect of feedbacks in mature tree death and juvenile mortality on predicted forest canopy openness from 1964 to 2114.
+Figure 5 – The effect of feedbacks in mature tree death and juvenile mortality on predicted forest canopy openness from 1964 to 2114, using an individual based model.
 Lines represent median canopy openness at each model time step, with red, blue, green and purple lines representing 1, 2, 3, and 4% annual chance of severe drought respectively.
-Each panel represents a model with a different combination of feedbacks acting on juveniles or mature trees.
+Each panel represents a model with a different combination of feedbacks acting on juveniles and / or mature trees.
 The horizontal dashed line represents the threshold at which we define a non-forest state.
+This would be much more interesting if you changed the drought value so that it is high enough actually to generate a transition to a non-tree state.
+As it stands it isn’t showing much, is it?
+You need a much bigger range than 1-4, I think.

 Table 1 – Summary of recruitment and mortality of beech saplings in Denny wood from 1964 to 2014